surduflorin/dashboard/readme.md

 -   You can see through, copy and paste directly any component in front of your eyes.

 ## License
-This project is licensed under the terms of the Grapefruit
+This project is licensed under the terms of the Dashboard